-This guide provides an overview of how to use citation analysis tools to measure the research impact of an author or an article.
-This guide is also useful to assist you with conducting a preemption check.
-(For those who are conducting a preemption check, please also see the Preemption Check tab in the Writing Notes and Comments for Journal Members guide, which provides an overview of the various full-text and index databases you may wish to consult to ensure thoroughness.)
+This guide provides an overview of how to use citation analysis tools to measure the research impact of an author or an article, and is also useful for those conducting a preemption check.
+(If you are doing a preemption check, please also see the Preemption Check tab in the Writing Notes and Comments for Journal Members guide, which provides an overview of the various full-text and index databases you may wish to consult to ensure thoroughness.)

 This guide includes the following sections, in alphabetical order:

 This libguide makes use of screenshots of select databases.
 These screenshots may become out of date, as these databases are updated or change.
-However, navigating too and making use of these tools remains relatively stable.
+However, navigating to and making use of these tools remains relatively stable.
 These screenshots will be updated periodically.

-Citation analysis tools reveal the number of times an article or an author has been cited and identify what other articles and authors are citing to a document.
+Citation analysis tools reveal the number of times an article or an author has been cited and identify the other articles/authors doing the citing.
 Using citation analysis tools is also a good way to ensure that your literature search has been comprehensive and that you have discovered the leading articles on a topic.